The Canon Question: Jews During the Time of Christ and Their Diverse Views on Scripture

 Internal Struggles: The Pharisees’ Canonical Debates

-Some Christians may argue, “We can be sure our Bibles are true because our Old Testament matches the same one the Pharisees used during the time of Jesus.”
-However, this is a nuanced view of the topic; all Pharisees may not have universally accepted the same books of Hebrew Bible during the first century.
+Some Christians may argue, We can be sure our Bibles are true because our Old Testament matches the same one the Pharisees used during the time of Jesus.”
+However, this is a nuanced view of the topic; all Pharisees may not have universally accepted the same books of the Hebrew Bible during the first century.
 We have evidence of multiple debates over the canon of scripture.
-Often included in the debate were books like Ezekiel, Ecclesiastes, Song of Songs, Esther, and even the Proverbs, were subjects of debate among Jewish scholars.In multiple writings from the Talmud, we can find evidence of this.
-For example in, Tractate Megillah 7a, which was written sometime between the 3rd to 5th century AD, we can see discussions over scripture.
-(The debates in this section of the Talmud are from “the period of the Tannaim, which lasted about 210 years (10-220 C.E.)”Source.

-- “Rav Yehuda (250-290 CE) said that Shmuel said: The book of Esther does not render the hands ritually impure.”
+• Rav Yehuda (250-290 CE) said that Shmuel said: The book of Esther does not render the hands ritually impure.”

-- “Rabbi Eliezer (80 – 110 CE) says: The book of Esther was said with the inspiration of the Divine Spirit, as it is stated: ‘And Haman thought in his heart’ (Esther 6:6).”
+• “Rabbi Eliezer (80 – 110 CE) says: The book of Esther was said with the inspiration of the Divine Spirit, as it is stated: ‘And Haman thought in his heart’ (Esther 6:6).”

 This verse is used to argue that Esther has divine authority, contributing to the discussion about its canonical status.
 Therefore we can see here several debates about whether Esther should be regarded with the same sanctity as other sacred texts.
-Further debates about the status of Esther arose as well, we can see here the term “the sages” this term is about the Pharisees, as they were loyal to the Torah and followed the sages.
-The passage states that,

-- “The Sages did not accede to Esther’s request until they found a verse written in the Torah: ‘Write this for a memorial in the book’ (Exodus 17:14).”
+• The Sages did not accede to Esther’s request until they found a verse written in the Torah: “Write this for a memorial in the book, and rehearse it in the ears of Joshua: That I will utterly blot out the remembrance of Amalek from under the heavens” (Exodus 17:14).

-In addition to the book of Esther, we can also see debates about other scriptures such as Ecclesiastes and the Song of Songs.
+In addition to debates among Esther, we see in another part of the Talmud, Shabbat 30b further debates on the status of Ecclesiastes and the Song of Songs.

-- “It is taught in a baraita: Rabbi Meir (135-170 AD)says: The book of Ecclesiastes does not render the hands ritually impure…however, there is a dispute with regard to the Song of Songs.
+• “It is taught in a baraita: Rabbi Meir (135-170 AD)says: The book of Ecclesiastes does not render the hands ritually impure…however, there is a dispute with regard to the Song of Songs.

-The Talmud is highlighting a nuanced view of these texts.
+The Talmud highlights a nuanced view of these texts.
 Ecclesiastes is seen as lacking the full status of sacred scripture, whereas the Song of Songs is a subject of discussion, indicating that it may be considered more inspired or holy by some scholars.
 This reflects the complexity and diversity of thought within early Jewish tradition regarding the canon and the nature of scriptural inspiration.

 The Talmud discusses how the sages considered declaring the book of Ecclesiastes apocryphal due to internal contradictions, but ultimately retained it because both its beginning and end are rooted in Torah teachings.
 The book contrasts themes of labor, enjoyment, and wisdom.
 Seeming contradictions like “Vexation is better than laughter” and “I said of laughter: It is praiseworthy” are harmonized by the Talmud.
 We can see this in conversations mentioned such as the one below during the time of Rev Yehuda.

-- What is the meaning of: Its statements that contradict each other?
+• What is the meaning of: Its statements that contradict each other?
 It is written: “Vexation is better than laughter” (Ecclesiastes 7:3), and it is written: “I said of laughter: It is praiseworthy” (Ecclesiastes 2:2), which is understood to mean that laughter is commendable.
 Likewise in one verse it is written: “So I commended mirth” (Ecclesiastes 8:15), and in another verse it is written: “And of mirth: What does it accomplish?”
 (Ecclesiastes 2:2).

-- “the Sages sought to suppress the book of Proverbs as well because its statements contradict each other.
+• “the Sages sought to suppress the book of Proverbs as well because its statements contradict each other.
 And why did they not suppress it?
 They said: In the case of the book of Ecclesiastes, didn’t we analyze it and find an explanation that its statements were not contradictory?
 Here too, let us analyze it.”

 The Talmud explains that these verses actually refer to different circumstances: One should not answer a fool if doing so will make you appear foolish, but you should answer a fool if it prevents him from thinking himself wise.
 This reconciliation is part of the broader discussion on how to interpret seeming contradictions in biblical wisdom literature.
 The sages ultimately decided not to suppress these books because the contradictions could be explained with proper understanding.
 The very fact this conversation is being recorded demonstrates the textual variety of the Jewish community.